NethServer/ns8-core/doc/new_module.md

 The main parts to look for are:
 - `repobase`: the URL of the remote image registry
 - `reponame`: the name of the module
-- `org.nethserver/tcp_ports_demand` label: describe how many ports the module needs to bind.
-The label takes an integer number as value, like `org.nethserver/tcp_ports_demand=3`
+- `org.nethserver.tcp-ports-demand` label: describe how many ports the module needs to bind.
+The label takes an integer number as value, like `org.nethserver.tcp-ports-demand=3`

 Example of `build-image.sh` file with output for GitHub Actions:
 ```